-Contacting the Title IX Coordinator or the Associate Vice President of Student Affairs/Dean of Students in the Office of Student Affairs to share all known information will satisfy the employee duty to report.
+Contacting the Title IX Coordinator in the Office of Student Life to share all known information will satisfy the employee duty to report.

 Employees may have additional reporting obligations provided by law and/or other university policies.

 The following categories of employees are exempt from the duty to report Sexual Assault and other Sexual Harassment, due to their legal or professional privilege of confidentiality or their designation by the university as a confidential reporter: